virtuozzo/cloudscripting-docs/README.md

 ## Developing In The Cloud

 When it comes to editing Git-based documentation in the cloud, there are multiple solutions to choose from.
 For minor changes in a single file, the GitHub interface can be suitable.
 However, for more extensive modifications, you might prefer a more comprehensive development environment.
-Some popular alternatives include GitHub Codespaces, github.dev, and Devbox Cloud.
+Some popular alternatives include github.dev, GitHub Codespaces, and Devbox Cloud.

-The github.dev is a lightweight web-based editor that offers a quick and convenient way to contribute without the need to start a web server and preview the entire end result.

-GitHub Codespaces provides a comprehensive development environment in the cloud, allowing you to easily edit and preview the documentation.
-It offers a full-featured development environment with a terminal, code editor, and integrated Git support.

-Devbox Cloud is a fast alternative to GitHub Codespaces, allowing you to instantly preview changes in the documentation without setting up a local development environment.

 The choice of which solution to use depends on your specific needs and preferences.
 Whether you prioritize a comprehensive development environment, a lightweight web-based editor, or a fast and convenient editing experience, there is a solution available to suit your requirements.